 The first day of EMiT 2019 is dedicated to two technical workshops that will run in parallel.
 Delegates will need to decide before the event which stream they will attend.
 The committee will be in contact beforehand for your decision.
 Download details and the full programmes here:

 Preventing disease, Building smart cities, Revolutionizing analytics.
 These are just a few things happening today with Artificial Intelligence and, specifically, Deep Learning.
-Deep Learning was only a theory until recently when teams around the world started using NVIDIA GPUs.

 The NVIDIA Deep Learning Institute (DLI) offers hands-on training developers, data scientists, and researchers looking to solve the world’s most challenging problems with Deep Learning.